-Proudly, Michele Battle-Fisher is a Research Scholar with the Ronin Institute (ronininstitute.org).
-I am also a member of the Bertalanffy Center for the Study of Systems Science (Vienna, Austria).
+Proudly, I am a Research Scholar with the Ronin Institute (ronininstitute.org) as well as a Research Fellow with the Earth System Governance Project (Lund University, Sweden) in the Global Economic System flagship group.
+I am also a member of the Bertalanffy Center for the Study of Systems Science (Vienna, Austria) and a Clinical Assistant Professor with Wright State University’s Boonshoft School of Medicine.

 All the best,